 The Structure Tone organization is a leader in construction management services for healthcare facilities, which annually account for a significant portion of the company’s global revenue with over $1 billion in construction projects awarded in 2015 alone.

-Our operating company LF Driscoll is a nationally regarded healthcare builder and has completed more than $5 billion in world-class healthcare facilities [in the last ten years], encompassing preconstruction services and both new construction and major renovations of existing facilities.
+Our operating company LF Driscoll is nationally regarded in healthcare construction management.
+In the past 10 years, LF Driscoll has completed more than $5 billion in world-class healthcare facilities, encompassing preconstruction services and both new construction and major renovations of existing facilities.

 Structure Tone has long-standing relationships with leading healthcare providers that include Children’s Hospital of Philadelphia, Columbia University Medical Center, Hackensack University Medical Center, Mayo Clinic, Penn Medicine (The Ruth & Raymond Perelman Center for Advanced Medicine), Penn Medicine (Penn Presbyterian Medical Center), Meridian Health and Penn State Milton S. Hershey Medical Center, among others.